gamemansavestheday-cmd/FileSentinel/README.md

 SUSPICIOUS: Data conflicts or generic heuristic clues.

 MALICIOUS: Known presence of specific types of malware (Trojan, Ransomware HIGH RISK (Installer): It’s an installer and therefore not amenable to analysis unless it’s run.
+(Do not follow this anymore i added yara rules to my new recent upds that are unreleased but itds mostly the same...)